 Each season the menu changes.
 In addition to the fixed menu, you can also order specials of the day.
 On the mirror you can see what dishes are available.
 The offer is determined by the daily deliveries.
 So you choose something from the menu or you compile your own dish from the things written on the mirror.

 On the menu you will find fish dishes, but vegetarians and meat lovers will find something to their liking too.
-I myself went for the pasta with seafood and I remember the soft taste of the scallops as if it was yesterday (although it has been a while).
-The Linguine di Mare had a surprising tomato sauce.
+I had the pasta with seafood and I still remember the soft, butterlike, taste of the scallops as if it was yesterday (although it has been a while).
+The Linguine di Mare surprisingly had a tomato sauce.
 Perfectly seasoned.
-And seafood that you really can call seafood: scampi, mussels and cockles, crabs and, hence, the scallops.
-Certainly a foodie hotspot I will return too!
+And seafood that you really can call seafood: scampi, mussels and cockles, crabs and the scallops.
+Certainly a foodie hotspot I want return too!

 Check the recent opening hours on their website.

 Blasieholmen is on the peninsula between Kungsträdgården and Strandvägen.
 You can find the restaurant in the street behind the Grand Hotel, on the corner with Teatergatan.
 Nearest metro stop is Kungsträdgården.